 Desertcart purchases this item on your behalf and handles shipping, customs, and support to Senegal.

-The ACEBOTT 5DOF Smart Robot Arm Car Kit is a cutting-edge educational STEM kit featuring a 5-degree-of-freedom robotic arm powered by high-quality metal gear servos, omnidirectional Mecanum wheels for 360ยฐ movement, and ultrasonic plus infrared sensors for smart navigation.
-Designed for ages 12+, it supports Arduino-based programming with comprehensive tutorials, making it perfect for beginners and enthusiasts aiming to master robotics, coding, and electromechanical skills.
+The ACEBOTT 5DOF Smart Robot Arm Car Kit is a versatile STEM educational tool featuring a 5-degree-of-freedom robotic arm with metal gear servos, advanced 360° omnidirectional Mecanum wheels for agile movement, and multi-modal control options including infrared remote, app, and gyroscope.
+Designed for ages 12+, it supports Arduino, Python, and Blockly programming, making it ideal for beginners and enthusiasts to develop coding, logical thinking, and electromechanical skills through hands-on assembly and interactive tutorials.

 | ASIN | B0DHX9QW5N |